 - drainage systems and flooding – we look after more than 1,491 kilometres of drains and deliver projects and services to reduce flood risk

-- liveability – we manage over 33,000 hectares of land and provide opportunities for the community to use this land
+- liveability and environment – we manage over 33,000 hectares of land and provide opportunities for the community to use this land